websanco/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-automatic-publishing-of-displayed-content.md

 # Configuring Automatic Publishing of Displayed Content

-> Available Liferay DXP/Portal 7.4+
+> Available: Liferay DXP/Portal 7.4+

 By default, all publishing processes automatically republish content displayed using the following widgets: Dynamic Data Lists Display, Form, Web Content Display, and Wiki Display.
 This happens regardless of the publishing process's configuration to ensure your displayed content in Live stays up to date.